oddin-ai/oddin-documentation/docs/faq.md

 - We have multiple layers of protection in place.
 Every advertisement undergoes automated content screening before approval to check for inappropriate content and compliance with platform guidelines.
 Additionally, we maintain a robust verification system for both advertisers and content creators, ensuring that all participants are legitimate and trustworthy.

+### Do I choose which ads to go on my channel?

+- Yes you can, Oddin plan to provides you with the flexibility to approve or reject ads based on your preferences and the relevance to your audience.
+You maintain full control over the content that appears on your channel.
+At the beta phase, please contact Oddin for any help with removing unwanted ads.

+### How is ad performance measured on Oddin?

+- Oddin provides the user with a dashboard showcasing an analysis of all key metrics to determine performance.
+Reports for the campaigns can also be generated as per the user’s requirements.

+### What is the minimum budget for starting an ad campaign on Oddin?

+- Advertisers can start with a campaign with a budget as low as $1000.

+### What should I do if I encounter problems with my ad?

+- You can connect with us on our telegram channel @oddinai or drop us an Email at info@oddin.ai

+### How can I improve the performance of my ads on Oddin?

+- To maximize your earnings, focus on increasing engagement on your Telegram channel through regular, high-quality content and active interaction with your audience.
+Additionally, optimizing your profile and being open to different types of ad campaigns can also attract more lucrative opportunities.

+### How do I monetize my Telegram channel with Oddin?

+- Monetizing your Telegram channel on Oddin is straightforward.
+Once you register as a KOL and set up your profile, you can start accepting advertising campaigns from our network of advertisers.
+Our automated system will match your channel with relevant ads based on your audience demographics and content style.

+### Can I use Oddin if I have multiple Telegram channels?

+- Yes, Oddin supports KOLs with multiple channels.
+You can manage all your channels under one Oddin account, making it easier to monitor campaigns and earnings across different platforms.

 ### Feedback

 Email: info@oddin.ai